 - Directive 98/37/EC on the approximation of the laws of the Member States relating to machinery.
 The machinery directive is not applicable for power cables as such but may be applicable on certain accessories in the electrical installation.
-(TBC) - Directive 2002/96/EC on 'Waste Electrical and Electronic Equipment' (WEEE) is not applicable as power cables are not falling under the categories set out in Annex IA of the directive.
+(TBC) - Directive 2002/96/EC on 'Waste Electrical and Electronic Equipment' (WEEE) is not applicable as power cables are not falling under the categories set out in Annex IA.
 (TBC) - Directive 2010/31/EU: Energy Performance of Buildings Directive and is a revision of Directive 2002/91/EC.
 Under this Directive, Member States must establish and apply minimum energy performance requirements for new and existing buildings, ensure the certification of building energy performance and require the regular inspection of boilers and air conditioning systems in buildings.
 Moreover, the Directive requires Member States to ensure that by 2021 all new buildings are so-called 'nearly zero-energy buildings'.
-(TBC) - REACH is the Regulation on Registration, Evaluation, Authorisation and Restriction of Chemicals.
-It entered into force on 1st June 2007.
-It streamlines and improves the former legislative framework on chemicals of the European Union (EU).
-This directive is applicable to all the chemical substances that are manufactured and/or marketed in the EU
+(TBC)